New Park Use Permit - Commercial Filming

 - Corporations - may be incorporated or registered in British Columbia, but must be in compliance with the Business Corporations Act [BC]

-- Registered partnerships, cooperatives, and non-profit societies (a society incorporated under the Society Act (BC) which are formed under the relevant provincial statutes; or
+- Registered partnerships, cooperatives, and non-profit societies (a society incorporated under the Societies Act (BC) which are formed under the relevant provincial statutes; or

 - Educational Institutions;